 - Support of the newly formed Arts and Culture Commission and their involvement in public art and arts and culture-related initiatives.

 - Completion of Phase I of "A" Street Sporting Complex.

 - Highland Park Restroom/Concession Building construction.

-- NW Community Park land purchase.
+- NW Community Parkland purchase.

 A thorough understanding of City-owned assets, programs, and services is central to the City’s financial sustainability.
-Considerable effort has been expended over the past few years to analyze these items and make that information available to the City Council and public in a transparent, understandable format.
-Through diligent planning, City staff will work to provide policy options for Council designed to enhance the long-term financial viability, value and service levels that currently exist over this biennium.
+Considerable effort has been expended over the past few years to analyze these items and make that information available to the City Council and the public in a transparent, understandable format.
+Through diligent planning, City staff will work to provide policy options for Council designed to enhance the long-term financial viability, value, and service levels that currently exist over this biennium.
 Additionally, City staff will continue to instill and promote an organizational culture of customer service through all business lines.

-- Develop comprehensive Customer Service Program.
+- Develop a comprehensive Customer Service Program.

 - TRAKiT software replacement

 - Utility Billing System replacement

 - Complete long-term financial plan for General Fund.